GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Experimental Results

 \subsection{Ablation Study}

-To explore the reasons for GIU-GANs' superior performance, several ablation studies are designed to study the contributions of individual components.
-We applied the GIU-GANs with and without the GIU module on the CIFAR-10 data set respectively.
-In addition, baseline without GIU-Module and RBN was also trained and tested.
-The best results are shown in Table 6.
+To explore the reasons for the superior performance of GIU-GANs, several ablation studies were designed to study the contributions of individual components.
+We applied the GIU-GANs with and without the GIU module on the CIFAR-10 dataset.
+In addition, we employed WGAN-GP with spectral normalization for the generator and discriminator as the baseline.
+The best results are shown in Table 7.

-From Table 6, we know that the performance of GIU-GANs deteriorates significantly when the GIU module is removed.
+From Table 7, the performance of GIU-GANs deteriorated significantly when the GIU module was removed.

-Table 7 shows the influence of RBN on GIU-GANs.
-GIU-GANs without RBN on the CIFAR-10 dataset performs better, but for large datasets like CelebA, GIU-Gans with RBN are superior.
+Table 8 shows the influence of RBN on GIU-GANs.
+GIU-GANs without RBN on the CIFAR-10 dataset performed well; however, for the CelebA dataset, GIU-GANs with RBN was superior.